mx1001/hardops_manual/docs/hopsTool.md

 HardOps version 983 introduces the first active tool of Hard Ops called hopsTool.
 We intend for this tool to provide a simple ui to assist with modifier management for non destructive modelling in the 3d view.

 ![hotkey](img/hopstool/h1_1.gif)

+When hopsTool is active pressing ctrl will show up dots that can be adjusted for quick manipulation on the fly.
+Clicking the dot brings up the modifier for fine edit.

 ![hotkey](img/hopstool/h7.gif)

 If boxcutter is not installed the hotkey is alt + shift + W.